 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Leica Thambar-M 90mm F2.2 is the longer of the two lenses at 90mm.
 The Voigtlander 75mm F1.8 Heliar Classic with a length of 74mm, is 16mm shorter.
 On the other hand, the Voigtlander 75mm F1.8 Heliar Classic has a larger diameter of 58mm compared to the Leica Thambar-M 90mm F2.2's 57mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 75mm F1.8 Heliar Classic weighs 427g, 14% (73g) lighter than the Leica Thambar-M 90mm F2.2's weight of 500g.

 Below you can find the dimension and weight table of the Telephoto Prime Lenses in Leica M Mount for size comparison purposes.